spamegg1/abstract-thinking/README.md

 ![cognitive-skills](images/notTaughtInSchool.png)

-### :bug: Opening :bug: a :bug: can :bug: of :bug: worms :bug:
+### :bug: Opening :bug: a :bug: can :bug: of :bug: worms

 The culprit seems to be the lack of abstract thinking skills, ***whatever the hell that is!***